agorago/agorago.github.io/pages/wego/core.md

 middleware.These chains invoke a set of middlewares and finally culminate in the service.
 Please see the internal/mw package for more information about middleware chains.

-# Service Registration
+## Service Registration

 A service can have one or more multiple methods called Operations.
 Each operation can in turn support parameters.

-All BPlus services register here.
+All WeGO services register here.
 They can register in two modes:
 1. Client Mode - the actual service information is registered.
 However the service is not exposed in this mode using any transport. e
 2. Server Mode -  the service is not only registered.
 It is also exposed via a transport layer such as HTTP.

-Client mode is useful if it is intended to invoke the service using the Proxy framework that BPlus supports.
+Client mode is useful if it is intended to invoke the service using the Proxy framework that WeGO supports.
 However in this mode,  transports are not supported.
 Consequently, the service will not be available for remote invocation via HTTP or other means.
 Services can only be registered in server mode in one executable.
 In other executables, the service is registered only as in client mode.

-# How do services register themselves?
+## How do services register themselves?

 A service is registered using a model object called _Service Descriptor_ that describes the service.
 It contains Name and a description.
 Besides that it contains an array of operations that describe the operations that